Absurd Engineering: A Look at the Largest House in the World

-To find the largest house in the world, we have to travel all the way to South Mumbai, India.
-Named Antilia, this private home built in 2010, is the largest in the world, coming in at 400,000 square feet.
+To find the world's largest house, we must travel all the way to South Mumbai, India.
+Named Antilia, this private home, built in 2010, is the largest in the world, coming in at 400,000 square feet.
 It also happens to be a 27-story skyscraper.

 The largest house in the world

 Believe it or not, the entire 27 floors are entirely used as residential space by Mukesh Ambani, the richest man in India, and his four family members.
 A staff of 600 is required to maintain the residence 24 hours a day.